dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
 I will then demonstrate the utility of DAG Trans through **Fin**, a new BFT Consensus for the partial synchrony model designed to ride on Trans DAG.
-I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.
+I will finish with a note on emerging **DAG riding** BFT Consensus solutions.

+## DAG Trans: Reliable Causal Broadcast

 Fin is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.
 It operates with a single propose-vote commit rule embedded into the DAG.
 Fin is meant for demonstration purposes, not as a full-fledged BFT Consensus system design.
 The main takeaway from Fin is that **by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time**.

-## DAG Trans: Reliable Causal Broadcast

   <img src="/images/FIN/basic-DAG.png" width="500"  class="center"  />